 You try to protect your partner by keeping abusive behavior secret

-Often people who are abused try to protect their abuser.
+Often people who are abused try to protect the abusive person.
 This can be out of fear, or it can simply be an example of the trauma bond that’s formed.
-Coming out against your abuser can mean there’s a good chance the relationship will end.
+Coming out against your abusive partner can mean there’s a good chance the relationship will end.
 That can be scary and cause uncertainty because of the feelings you’ve developed toward your abuser.

 When you do try to leave, you might feel physically and emotionally distressed

-For someone in an abusive situation to leave, things usually aren’t as simple as packing a bag and walking out the door.
+For someone in an abusive situation to leave a trauma bond relationship, things usually aren’t as simple as packing a bag and walking out the door.
 You might have physical, emotional, and quite often, financial components that mean deciding to go can be devastatingly difficult.
 Not to mention, there’s also the potential of your abuser lashing out or trying to make it even harder for you to leave.

 You feel unhappy in the relationship, but you also feel unable to end things

 Abusive relationships really aren’t about being happy.
-If control is a dominant force in your relationship, simply being unhappy might not be enough for you to find the courage to leave.
+If control is a dominant force in your trauma bonded relationship, simply being unhappy might not be enough for you to find the courage to leave.

 You focus on the “good” days but ignore major issues in the relationship